poojador/-custom-convolutional-neural-network/README.md

 Project Pipeline

-.Data Reading/Data Understanding →Defining the path for train and test images
+Data Reading/Data Understanding →Defining the path for train and test images

 Dataset Creation→ Create train & validation dataset from the train directory with a batch size of 32.
 Also, make sure you resize your images to 180*180.